TAJKING10/TUGO/README.md

 - **Google Maps API:** Integrated for location-based features, allowing users and service providers to view and interact with the map.
 - **Email.js API:** For sending emails through the app, used for notifications and other communication.

-## Project Overview

-- **Service Seeker Panel:** browse, and interact with services.
-- **Service Provider Panel:** Provides businesses with a platform to manage their services and interact with Service Seekers.
-- **Code Walkthrough:** Provides an overview of the architecture, showcasing the technologies and structure behind the app.

 ---

 Feel free to explore the project and get involved.
 Contributions are always welcome!

----

-*Note: Make sure to update the paths in the markdown for your specific project.*